 Blog post originally published in French here.

-I work at Econocom, where I’m currently a security architect for Cloud France solutions and its transversal services for Orange Business Services.
+I work at Econocom, where I’m currently a security architect for Cloud France solutions and its transversal services for Orange Business.
 I’m still new to the blog.
 My background is in networks and I’ve specialized in security since 2008.
 A huge technology buff with experience as a security integrator, I’m excited to contribute to the blog.

-Edit from the Orange Business Services team: Guillaume left the Orange Group since he wrote his lasts posts.
+Edit from the Orange Business team: Guillaume left the Orange Group since he wrote his lasts posts.